vimalvk9/CP/README.md

 # CP
-Solutions for problems on various competitive progrmming sites
+Solutions for problems on various competitive progrmming sites.